dkj/CrazyLIMS/phase0-phase1-detailed-plan.md

 - Document developer routines in `README` or `TECH_SETUP.md`: start/stop commands, default credentials, and how to access PostgREST/PostGraphile endpoints from host.

 ### Migration Tooling and Seed Runners
-- Choose migration orchestrator (e.g., `sqitch`, `dbmate`, or `psql` wrapper scripts) and codify in the `Makefile` (e.g., `make db/migrate`, `make db/reset`).
+- Standardize on `dbmate` for migrations and wire helper targets in the `Makefile` (`make db/migrate`, `make db/reset`, `make db/new name=...`).
-- Normalize existing SQL files in `ops/db/init` to follow a versioned naming convention; isolate role creation in `00_roles.sql`, schema creation in `01_db.sql`, and seed data in `02_schema_seed.sql`.
+- Convert the former `ops/db/init` SQL into timestamped `dbmate` migrations under `ops/db/migrations` so roles, schema, and seed data are versioned.
-- Author bootstrap script that applies migrations inside the `postgres` container on startup (entrypoint script or `docker-compose` healthcheck sequence).
+- Route migration execution through `ops/db/bin/dbmate` so Docker-backed environments reuse the same workflow; trigger `make db/migrate` once the database is healthy.
-- Add idempotent seed routine for Dev/Test to populate reference data (units, vocabularies) while keeping Production seed optional via environment flag.
+- Add idempotent seed routines for Dev/Test as additional migrations while keeping Production seed optional via environment flag.
-- Verify migrations run cleanly from both host (`psql` + make target) and inside devcontainer shell.
+- Verify migrations run cleanly from both host (`make db/migrate`) and inside devcontainer shell.

 ### API Contract Generation
 - Configure PostgREST to emit OpenAPI by enabling the built-in `/` metadata endpoint and scripting `curl` + `jq` to export JSON into `contracts/openapi.json`.